davidzech27/realtime-rust-abandoned/README.md

 # realtime-rust-abandoned
-A websocket server that I mostly abandoned because I realized that modeling second degree contacts with denormalization in ScyllaDB was ridiculous

-Doesn't even compile, just here to document my rust and nosql knowledge
+This repository just exists to document my Rust knowledge before I deleted 80% of this project because I decided to move much of its responsibility to a NodeJS server to increase development velocity